heethjain21/slack-summary-app/README.md

 ## 2. System Architecture + Flowchart

-- This is an ideal architecture/flow we should have once we go live
+- This is an ideal architecture/flow we should have once we go live for the first version (v1)

 ![system](https://github.com/heethjain21/slack-summary-app/assets/143497789/e52a219d-7120-4d4e-8861-65de0ef731b9)